How foundation wall anchors stop bowing walls and secure a home's foundation.

 One of the most obvious signs of foundation trouble is a wall that is visibly bowing, leaning, or tilting inward.
 You can check for this by placing a long, straight level against the wall.
 If you see a gap between the level and the middle of the wall, you have a bowing problem.
 This bowing is caused by the external soil pressure being greater than what your walls can handle.
 Over time, this constant force will compromise the wall’s strength, leading to failure.
 Foundation wall anchors are designed specifically to counteract this pressure, permanently stabilizing your walls and protecting them from further leaning or buckling.

-Noticing Sticky Doors and Windows
+Why Are Your Doors and Windows Sticking?

 If doors and windows in your basement or the rooms above have suddenly become difficult to open or close, your foundation could be the culprit.
 When foundation walls shift and bow, they distort the entire frame of your house.
 This movement can cause door and window frames to go out of square, leading to sticking and jamming.
 While you might blame humidity or old hardware, it’s often a symptom of a much larger structural issue.
 Addressing the underlying weakness in your foundation is essential to protect your property from these and other related problems, ensuring the whole structure remains stable and secure.